Dieting can be such a tough and therefore unsustainable path to weight loss, yet it is usually the first step most of us take.

 Let’s face it, most diets fail in the long-term and anyone who has dieted in the past can understand why.

 To put it simply, it sucks.
-You are told that you cannot have the foods that you want and the food you can have you have to eat less of.
+You’re told that you can’t have the foods that you want.
+And what you can have has to be in smaller portions.

-That while you will need to make better food choices and relatively eat less, you do NOT need to starve yourself or deprive yourself.
+That while you’ll need to make better food choices and relatively eat less, you do NOT need to starve nor deprive yourself.

-Well, in this article we are going to go over 4 key strategies that you can use to make your weight loss diet more effective without making it an unsustainable, hopeless path to weight loss.
+In this article we’re going to go over 4 key strategies that will make your weight loss diet more effective without making it seem like such hard work.

 These 4 key strategies will help you control your hunger and prevent overeating with the hope of making your diet more effective and more sustainable at the same time.

 4 Strategies to Control Hunger & Prevent Overeating

 1. Drink 12-16 oz of water 15-20 minutes prior to your meal

 Our stomachs cannot sense or measure the amount of calories we consume.
 However, it can detect volume (by sending signals to our brain as our stomach stretches).